Qarik-Group/sw-concourse-training/README.md

 upgrade the Hello World bosh release that is deployed in that session.

 ---
+## Prerequisites
+  * `fly` cli is installed
+  * `bosh` cli is installed
+  * Familiarity with BOSH enough to understand a basic release
+  * A Github Account and your Github user name

+---
 ## Lab 1: Setup your Environment

 ### How to setup this lab
 You'll need several environment parameters (provided by instructor in a proctored session)
   ```bash